-The Vancouver Mental Health & Addiction Services Peer Support Program offers formal training to those with lived experience receiving mental health services that qualifies them to apply for paid work providing support to others living with mental health issues.
+The Vancouver Mental Health & Substance Use Services Peer Support Program offers formal training to those with lived experience receiving mental health services that qualifies them to apply for paid work providing support to others living with mental health issues.
 The program recognizes the value of lived experience, the positive learning that comes from it and the unique position that peers are often in to inspire hope as well as share insights, strategies and knowledge of resources from the perspective of having used them.

 Peer Support Workers in our Peer Support Program provide one-to-one support to others, helping them to attain goals, acquire new skills and/or link to community resources.
 Those receiving peer support services benefit from personalized one-to-one support from someone who is “walking the walk” of recovery.
 The system benefits from the opportunity for other mental health workers to work alongside people who are open about their mental illness as colleagues.
 This can result in system practices being better informed by lived experience and also in stigma being broken down.